RedisTimeSeries/RedisTimeSeries/README.md

   Each compaction is defined by:
   - A timeframe.
 E.g., 10 minutes
   - An Aggregator: min, max, sum, avg, …
-  - A retention period.
+  - An optional retention period.
 E.g., 10 year

   For example, the following compaction: {10 minutes; avg; 10 years} will store the average of the raw values measured in each 10-minutes time frame - for 10 years.